Maputaland–Pondoland bushland and thickets: Flora

-The typical vegetation is sclerophyll evergreen shrubs, which form dense, closed canopy thickets up to six meters in height.
-The ecoregion, which is in a transition between moist and dry, montane and lowland, and temperate and tropical, has a rich diversity of species, although with few endemics.
+The typical vegetation is of the semi-succulent type, which are densely packed and up to three meters in height.
+The ecoregion, which is in a transition between moist and dry, montane and lowland, and temperate and tropical, has a rich diversity of species, with many endemics.

 Fauna

 The ecoregion is home to a variety of animal species, including endangered black rhinos (Diceros bicornis) and white rhinos (Ceratotherium simum).

 Protected areas

 A 1994 survey found that about 7.5% of the ecoregion is in protected areas.
 Protected areas include the Great Fish River Nature Reserve, Oribi Gorge Nature Reserve, and Thomas Baines Nature Reserve.